Skip to content

 Threat modeling

-The Threat Model Project is an over-arching project provided by OWASP that seeks to inform and guide on the very large domain that is Threat Modeling.
+The OWASP Threat Modeling Project is an over-arching project that seeks to inform and guide on the very large domain that is Threat Modeling.

 What is the Threat Model project?